movementlabsxyz/movement-docs/docs/general/Mainnet/node_level_architecture.md

 A full node provides the entire functionality of a Movement node:

 - ingresses transactions into a local mempool
-- forms proto-blocks from the transactions in the mempool and forwards them to the [DA light node](#da-light-node)
+- forms batches from the transactions in the mempool and forwards them to the [DA light node](#da-light-node)
 - runs executions of blocks sequenced by the DA, receiving them through the DA light node.
+The sequenced blocks provided by the DA are called protoBlocks.
 - provides views on the optimistic and settled (finalized) states via Aptos RPC API endpoints.
 - (in a future decentralized network) can operate as a [validator node](#validator-node) with a key from the trusted validator set.
+- creates the deterministic state transitions from the protoBlocks, and from which L2blocks are created.

 ### Validator node